 SUMMARY REFERENCE TABLE

 This table answers 99% of the questions I receive.
-Please read it before you write.
-That will save me the trouble of sending you a link that will just take you back here.
+Please have a go at it before you write.

 |Your device says:||Action|